webreinvent/vaah-docs/content/2.vaahcms-2/3.getting-started/reasons i take-more-time-in-crud.md

 2. I also try to upload the file using the VaahCMS fileuploader and apparently it have some bugs and some time wasted on that.

-3. When i try to use faker and fill method i have to get the data from the backend in a manner that the project and enviornment will align in the create form and as for the user also.
+3. When i try to use faker and fill method  have to get the data from the backend in a manner that the project and enviornment will align in the create form and as for the user also.

 4. For the Edit option i have to convert the whole data into the requirment of the create form.